jonkarrer/Feedback-App/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 I leverage the [Svelte](https://svelte.dev/) framework to build a prodcut feedback app.
 This is a top level challenge from [Frontend Mentor](https://www.frontendmentor.io/profile/jonkarrer).
-Can plug this feature into future projects.
+Can use this application in future projects.

 Completion Time: 36 hours.